kbannach/jvm-json-converter-2/README.md

 # jvm-json-converter-2

-Performs serialization of Object to JSON about 2 thimes quicker than Google's Gson.
+Performs serialization of Object to JSON about 2 times quicker than Google's Gson.

 ## API